FlyCode30/mikek_portal/projects/triage_app/public/db.md

 Estimated wait time can be calculated dynamically based on:

 - **Historical average wait times** per triage level
 - **Priority rules** Orders tracker table by triage level and then time triaged.
-Ensures higher priority goes to higher triage status first, and then by order of triaged.
+Ensures higher priority goes to higher triage status first, and then by order of the time the patient was triaged.
 - **Calculations** Once the list is prioritized, an estimated wait time is calculated by subtracting their benchmark wait time from the time they have been waiting.
 A running tally is then created from this estimated wait time to come up with each patients estimated wait time (the own patients wait time must also be subtracted since a running tally includes their own.
 Once everyone ahead of a given patient has been seen, they would not keep waiting, thus their own wait time is not included).
 - **Current load** In the real world, it could be possible to calculate a wait time based on available staff, but for the purposes of this projec, that was not taken into consideration.